 - For similar reasons, when the flowers first appear is very important to me.
 Which is why I’ve listed them not alphabetically, but in order of appearance (in 2017).
-Having recorded opening sequences for a couple of years, there seems to be a fairly good correlation relative to other snowdrops from one year to the next, give or take a few days, even with weather differences.
+Having recorded opening sequences for a couple of years, there seems to be a reasonably good correlation for most varieties, relative to other cultivars, from one year to the next, give or take a few days – even with weather differences.
 If you want to plan for a long season of snowdrops within a garden, having a good idea of relative flower opening times is very important.
 Though even within a single garden considerable variation in flower opening times will be the result of subtle micro-climate differences, and other factors around the garden.
-Of course if you want to search these records more quickly for a particular snowdrop, you can just type in the name in the search box at the top right of this page, above the header.
+Of course if you want to search these records more quickly for a particular snowdrop, you can just type in the name in the search box at the top right of this page, above the header photo.

 - My definition of first flower “opening” (shown in bold italics in the description) in these lists relates to the point at which the first flower bud of a variety emerges from the spathe (the spear like sheath which protects the flower as it is forced up through the earth) and begins to turn towards horizontal.
 This is really when the snowdrop flowers start to have an impact on the scene (from a human perspective!)
 And this change from vertical to horizontal nearly always happens very quickly, in less than 24 hours, and often overnight provided ambient temperatures are high enough.

 - I might add more detail on leaf and flower form with time, since such minutiae of detail do help with cultivar identification, but to people with no knowledge of this terminology, I think it would just make things more complicated for this sort of simple guide.
 (How often do the snowdrops look like those below, outer segments spread wide?
 Not very often here in 2017!)

 - Some snowdrops remain unnamed or unidentified in these lists and increasingly there will be several with the WHSH prefix, which indicates that they are part of my Welsh Historic Snowdrop Hunt project.
-For more information on the ideas behind this, please click here.
+For more information on the ideas behind my WHSH project, please click here.
 I’m extremely grateful to all the people who so far have allowed me to visit, photograph and collect sample bulbs and also given me the fascinating human stories that usually accompany “old” snowdrop sites.
-Most of these do indeed fall into the garden worthy category – at least for this wet part of the world.
+Most of these varieties do indeed fall into the garden worthy category – at least for this wetter part of the world.

 - For those intrigued by some of the photo backgrounds, many of the named cultivars are growing in the retyred matrix part of our garden.
 There are also over a million bulbs elsewhere in the garden growing in a more natural setting.
-The tyres have proved to be an ideal setting for keeping individual cultivars separate and easily labelled, as well as providing the moist but free draining conditions which most snowdrops prefer, and also providing shade and generally drier conditions through the summer months.
+The tyres have proved to be an ideal setting for keeping named individual cultivars separate and easily labelled and providing the moist but free draining conditions during active growth, as well as the shade and generally drier conditions through the summer months, which most snowdrops prefer.
 In nearly all the examples growing here, the snowdrops are succeeded by perennial plants, mostly chosen for their potential appeal as nectar or pollen sources for our diverse native insect population, later in the year.
-The bulbs growing in the tyres receive a couple of scatterings of wood ash from our stoves during the year, a single scattering of seaweed meal in early winter, and get mulched with homemade, twice chopped (with our lawnmower to aid decomposition) leaf mould straight after cutting back the other herbaceous perennials in about late October.
+The bulbs growing in the tyres receive a couple of scatterings of wood ash from our stoves during the year, a single scattering of seaweed meal in early winter, and get mulched with year old, homemade, twice chopped (with our lawnmower to aid decomposition) leaf mould straight after cutting back the other herbaceous perennials in about late October.
 This is around the time that the early season snowdrop shoots are nosing through the ground.
 In the rest of the garden the snowdrops get similar treatment, but just natural leaf fall, with no mulch.
 Fallen leaves are never removed from most of the garden, just the paths.

 (Our snowdrop silk scarf design above – see separate webpage for more details).